olimexsmart/SagraPOS/README.md

 - [x] Refresh does not works on clients (`/main` not found)
 - [x] Recap ordine non usa il printing name
 - [x] Failed print should not log (printer disconnected)
-- [ ] Order view does not group by print categories
+- [x] Order view does not group by print categories
 - [ ] Long orders print button convers total (ask Marco)
+- [ ] Check menu image loading
+- [ ] Menu entry creation doesn't load image (and inventory and printing name should be null)
+- [ ] Inventory dialog doesn't close on return key
+- [x] Restart backend after setting change
+- [ ] Test print from settings seems to fail from isolated LAN with packaged electron (cannot reproduce)